JLopez662/PMTG/README.md

       - Example for "Requirements Gathering": `Initial Meeting, Stakeholder Interviews, Requirements Documentation`

   4.6 **List of Hours for Tasks:**
-   For each milestone, enter the hours for each task as comma-separated values.
+   For each milestone, enter the hours for each task as comma-separated values, using integers or floats.

       - Example for "Requirements Gathering" tasks: `10, 15, 20`